Azure/CloudIoTHack/HOL 2/HOL 2 - Functions and Event Hubs.md

 - An [MXChip IoT DevKit](https://microsoft.github.io/azure-iot-developer-kit/)
 - A computer running [Windows 10 Anniversary Edition](https://www.microsoft.com/en-us/software-download/windows10) or higher
-- [Visual Studio 2017](https://www.visualstudio.com/downloads/) Community edition version 15.3 or higher with the UWP and Azure workloads installed
+- [Visual Studio 2017](https://www.visualstudio.com/downloads/) Community edition version 15.3 or higher with the UWP and Azure workloads installed.
+This [doc](https://docs.microsoft.com/en-us/windows/uwp/debug-test-perf/test-with-the-emulator) provides the guide on how to setup environment.
 - An active Microsoft Azure subscription.
 If you don't have one, [sign up for a free trial](http://aka.ms/WATK-FreeTrial)
 - An available WiFi connection or mobile hotspot
 - Finish the [Getting Started Guide](https://github.com/Microsoft/vscode-iot-workbench/blob/master/docs/iot-devkit/devkit-get-started.md) to: